Charles Rosa: Background

+“My first fight I was so scared because you never ask the chef for a Saturday night off,” “He sometimes freaked out when people asked for a weekend night off, but I knew he was a martial artist himself because he said he did Aikido.
+I asked if I could leave work at 7pm to fight and that I should be back by 10:30pm.”

+Rosa Boss respected what Rosa was doing and let him take the night off.
+This led to a trend for Rosa on fight nights where Rosa would fight on a Saturday and either come back the same night or the next day, depending on how taxing the bout was.

 Mixed martial arts career

 Early career

-Rosa compiled an amateur MMA record of 11-2 and made his professional debut in 2012 competing in regional promotions across the Northeastern United States.
-He compiled an undefeated record of 9-0, finishing all of his opponents before signing with the UFC in the summer of 2014.
+Rosa compiled an amateur MMA record of 11–2 and made his professional debut in 2012 competing in regional promotions across the Northeastern United States.
+He compiled an undefeated record of 9–0, finishing all of his opponents before signing with the UFC in the summer of 2014.

 Ultimate Fighting Championship

-Rosa made his promotional debut as a short notice replacement against Dennis Siver on October 4, 2014 at UFC Fight Night 53, replacing an injured Robert Whiteford.
+Rosa made his promotional debut as a short notice replacement against Dennis Siver on October 4, 2014, at UFC Fight Night 53, replacing an injured Robert Whiteford.
 Siver won the back and forth fight via unanimous decision.
 Subsequently, both participants earned Fight of the Night honors.

-Rosa faced Sean Soriano on January 18, 2015 at UFC Fight Night 59.
-Rosa won the bout via submission in the third round.
+Rosa faced Sean Soriano on January 18, 2015, at UFC Fight Night 59.
+Rosa won the bout via a d’race choke submission in the third round.

-Rosa then faced Yair Rodríguez on June 13, 2015 at UFC 188.
-He lost the fight by split decision.
-Despite the loss, Rosa also earned Rodríguez his second Fight of the Night bonus award.
+Rosa then faced Yair Rodríguez on June 13, 2015, at UFC 188.
+He lost the back and forth fight by split decision.
+Despite the loss, Rosa also earned his second Fight of the Night bonus award.

-Rosa was originally expected to face Jimy Hettes on January 17, 2016 at UFC Fight Night 81.
+Rosa was originally expected to face Jimy Hettes on January 17, 2016, at UFC Fight Night 81.
 However, Hettes pulled out of the fight in the week leading up to the event and was very briefly replaced by promotional newcomer Augusto Mendes.
 Just two days later, Mendes was removed from the fight and was replaced by Kyle Bochniak.
 Rosa won the fight via unanimous decision.

-Rosa faced Shane Burgos on April 8, 2017 at UFC 210.
+Rosa faced Shane Burgos on April 8, 2017, at UFC 210.
 He lost the fight via TKO in the third round.
 Both participants were awarded Fight of the Night for their performance.

-Rosa was expected to face Mizuto Hirota on September 23, 2017 at UFC Fight Night 117.
+Rosa was expected to face Mizuto Hirota on September 23, 2017, at UFC Fight Night 117.
 However, the bout was canceled on the day of the weigh-ins as Hirota missed weight and was deemed medically unfit to compete.

-Rosa was expected to face Dan Ige on January 20, 2018 at UFC 220.
+Rosa was expected to face Dan Ige on January 20, 2018, at UFC 220.
 However, on December 22, 2017, it was reported that Rosa was pulled from the event due to neck injury.